Against the Grain: A Deep History of the Earliest States: Chapter 2. Landscaping the World: The Domus Complex

-Scott's point in this chapter is that humans domesticated the planet more extensively than taming cattle and planting crops, and that this had deep consequences.
-He examines the changes that mankind has brought to its environment by being an artificial natural selection of sorts, to bring out plant types that are now unrecognizable from their progenitors and are also unable to survive without human care.
-We also domesticated animals by casting out those with undesired characteristics and cultivating that which pleases us.
-This changed animals both in behavior and physiologically, making them permanently docile and un-reactive, while also having smaller brains.
+Scott's point in this chapter is that humans domesticated the planet more extensively than simply taming cattle and planting crops, and that this had deep consequences.
+He examines the changes that mankind has brought to its environment by employing artificial selection to develop plant types that are now unrecognizable from their progenitors and are also unable to survive without human care.
+People also domesticated animals by casting out those with undesired characteristics and cultivating that which pleases us.
+This changed animals both in behavior and physiologically, making them permanently docile and un-reactive, while also developing smaller brains.
 These changes have negative effects upon the animals themselves, though they do result in a positive effect in output for their domesticators.

-Scott then turns to what he calls "Human Parallels," ways in which human beings themselves might have been transformed by domestication.
-From the altered bone structures of women who were forced into agricultural labor to general size difference and proof of nutrition deficits in post-agriculture mankind, Scott argues that humans have bred their own irreversible change.
+Scott then turns to what he calls "Human Parallels" - ways in which human beings themselves might have been transformed by domestication.
+From the altered bone-structures of women who were forced into agricultural labor to general size-difference and proof of nutrition-deficits in post-agriculture mankind, Scott argues that humans have bred their own irreversible change.
 Scott speculates that we may ourselves have become more docile and less aware of our surroundings.
 He also argues that the needs of domesticated plants and animals almost make us slaves to their meticulously specific and daily needs.